 The Crag sands deposited by the Pliocene North Sea are Suffolk's fossil El Dorado.
 Here lie the remains of extinct whales which sang unknown songs of ancient Suffolk whilst they were hunted by giant sharks.
 On land the spectacular fauna included tapirs, mastodons and red pandas - denizens of the original Pliocene forest.
 This paradise was lost when Suffolk shivered in the wilderness of the Ice Age.

-A temporary excavation in the Red Crag at Sutton enabled a look at some of the quieter animals of this locality's other unattainable sea (about 2.5 - 3 million years old) - a left-handed whelk (illustrated), some beautiful top-shells and a cockle named after Dr Parkinson.
+A temporary excavation in the Red Crag at Sutton yielded this 'left-handed' whelk (illustrated), some beautiful top-shells and a cockle named after Dr Parkinson.